 Erasmus Bridge, Rotterdam – Architect Ben van Berkel

-So …it seems that I have a crush on bridges lately.
-Third in a week’s time and still not over.
+It seems that I have a crush on bridges lately.
+The third one in a week’s time and it’s still not over.

-This shot is also an example of how to use the foreground and background in your advantage.
+This shot is also an example of how to use the foreground and background to your advantage.

 Above is the scene I had in front of me when this photo was taken.
 There was not enough time to change my point of view so I had to act fast and use what I had.
 Which was a very cluttered foreground that had to be removed, so I approached the bridge and used a long lens to frame, and a background also cluttered that wasn’t permitting a clear shot of the bridge, but that was used in a creative way to suggest the spirit if the area: the Erasmus Bridge watching over the Rotterdam skyline.